vimc/orderly.server/inst/schema/spec.md

 This API is built on top of [`pkgapi`](https://reside-ic.github.io/pkgapi) (itself influenced by [`hintr`](https://github.com/mrc-ide/hintr) and [montagu api](https://github.com/vimc/montagu-api/blob/master/spec/spec.md)).

+## GET /

+Index of available endpoints, for compatibility only and is not updated.

 ## POST /reports/:name/run/

 Try and run a report `:name`